 The W3C standard for verifiable credentials begins to address these issues.
 Verifiable credentials are structured in an interoperable way.
 The attestations that they make are backed by another standards-track technology, Decentralized Identifiers (DIDs).
 They use industrial-strength, peer-reviewed cryptography, and the digital signatures that endorse them have documented algorithms for verification.
 A test suite and reference implementations in open source provide additional confidence.

 Other approaches to digital credentials do exist.
 The airline industry has a standard for bar-coded boarding passes; ISO is working on global conventions for driver’s licenses; various technologies publish digitally signed documents to or with blockchains.
 However, only the W3C verifiable credentials spec combines the gravitas of a global standards organization, a scope that includes all types of credentials, and full compatibility with recent innovations in blockchain-oriented, decentralized identity.
 Thus, momentum on verifiable credentials is strong.
-Early deployments are underway around the world for financial services, healthcare, IoT, government, education, and refugee and vulnerable population use cases.
+Deployments are underway around the world for financial services, healthcare, travel, IoT, government, education, and refugee and vulnerable population use cases.

 Verifiable credentials are a young technology.
 Those of us who work on the spec and its implementations as a full-time job know that the W3C standard is just a beginning—not a last word—on the important issues identified above.
 It specifies a data model, but not the actual format of digital files.
 Because it permits divergence on some pivotal questions, interoperability is not as good as it should be, yet.
 Verification processes need to go beyond digital signatures to complex criteria.
 Rich schemas for credentials need elaboration.
 A full threat model for credentials is under discussion, and different approaches to privacy are competing for mindshare.